Hi!

 1 boneless skinless chicken breast with tender, cut into chunks

-½ large butternut squash (or 1 small), peeled & cut into chunks
+½ large butternut squash (or 1 small), peeled & cut

 1 medium brown onion, diced